MartinPJB/MartinPJB/README.md

 ![Brand](https://media.discordapp.net/attachments/296668970788847616/742878132507377805/unknown.png)

 I am a young French javascript oriented developer and I have been passionate about computers since I was 10 years old.
-The projects I publish here are mainly ideas I have on a whim.
-They are mainly there to train me, but if you want to contribute, don't hesitate. :)
+The projects I publish here are mainly ideas I have on a whim and they are mainly there to train me.

 [My github pages site](https://cozax.github.io/Cozax/)